-This course is designed to assist the student in adjusting to the college environment and building academic skills and personal development to reach his/her educational goals.
-Students are exposed to interdisciplinary areas through evening seminars and develop critical thinking skills.
-This course is recommended for new and returning students to gain an understanding of what tools are needed to be successful in college.
+3 credits (3 lec hrs/wk)This course is designed to assist the student in adjusting to the college environment and building academic skills and personal development to reach his/her educational goals.
+Students are exposed to interdisciplinary areas through evening seminars and develop critical skills.
+This thinking course recommended for new and returning students to gain an understanding of what tools are needed to be successful in college.